 Instructions

 - Wash your tomatoes and cut them in half.
 Gently squeeze each half, removing the seeds.
 Discard the seeds.
 Place the tomatoes on a nonstick baking sheet.
 Sprinkle each with a little bit of salt and dried basil.
-The nonstick baking sheet is important, if you don't have a nonstick one, then I suggest using parchment paper on the baking sheet so they don't stick to it.
+The nonstick baking sheet is important, if you don't have a nonstick one, then place parchment paper on the baking sheet so the tomatoes don't stick to the pan.

-- Bake the tomatoes until they have a leathery sun-dried tomato texture.
+- Place in the oven and bake the tomatoes until they have a leathery sun-dried tomato texture, anywhere from 4-8 hours.
 Check on them every 30 minutes until they are leather-like.
 You want to pull them from the oven before they are crispy!
 Baking time entirely depends on the size of the tomatoes.
 This is a long process, but trust me, it's 100% worth it!
 Time can take from 4 hours (smaller tomatoes) to 8 hours (larger tomatoes).

-- Put the tomatoes in a mason jar and fill up with olive oil, just to cover the tomatoes.
-Add garlic cloves, giving a stir.
+- Remove from oven and allow to cool so you can touch them.
+Place the tomatoes in a mason jar and then fill up with olive oil, just to cover the tomatoes.
+Add garlic cloves, giving a stir to mix.

-- Cover with lid and store in the refrigerator.
-These last for about 4-5 weeks.
+- Cover the jar with a lid and store in the refrigerator.
+They will last 4-5 weeks in the refrigerator.

 Linda Delaney says